-The investment remit is to have an optimally allocated portfolio over: (i) the various investment styles (e.g. CTA/macro, event driven, long/short equity, relative value, etc.); and (ii) geographical regions (e.g. Asia, Emerging Markets, Europe, USA etc.).
-The investment vehicles and their respective fund managers are selected on quantitative and qualitative research criteria including: (i) risk return prospects of different non-traditional investment strategies; (ii) business structure and team organisation of the fund manager; (iii) risk management procedure and liquidity aspects of the investment vehicles; (iv) amount under management and commitment of the principals of the fund manager; (v) cost structure; (vi) correlation to other fund managers and the entire portfolio; and (vii) historical performance in relation to investment style, expected returns, benchmarks and degree of risk.
-The Group allocates the majority of its assets at cost to funds with a proven performance record of several years.
-The objective is to invest into top quality fund managers across the respective investment sectors.
-A minority part of the assets are invested with new and emerging fund managers.
-The Group does not allocate more than 15 per cent of the net asset value at cost to one single fund manager or 10 per cent to any one investment vehicle.
-Under normal circumstances, no allocation to a fund manager will be made prior to a visit by the AIFM to the fund manager's business location.
-It includes a proper evaluation concerning the fund manager's business structure, its key employees, its track record, its relation with third parties and other relevant aspects.
-The AIFM carries out a monitoring procedure in order to implement the following risk control parameters: (i) changes in a fund manager's structure and organisation; (ii) major deviations from historical returns; (iii) changes in the correlation of the portfolio; (iv) changes in investment styles; and (v) comparisons of fund manager's performance versus that of their underlying investments.
+Until 30 September 2021 the investment remit was to have an optimally allocated portfolio over: (i) the various investment styles (e.g. CTA/macro, event driven, long/short equity, relative value, etc.); and (ii) geographical regions (e.g. Asia, Emerging Markets, Europe, USA etc.).
+The investment vehicles and their respective fund managers were selected on quantitative and qualitative research criteria including: (i) risk return prospects of different non-traditional investment strategies; (ii) business structure and team organisation of the fund manager; (iii) risk management procedure and liquidity aspects of the investment vehicles; (iv) amount under management and commitment of the principals of the fund manager; (v) cost structure; (vi) correlation to other fund managers and the entire portfolio; and (vii) historical performance in relation to investment style, expected returns, benchmarks and degree of risk.
+The Group allocated the majority of its assets at cost to funds with a proven performance record of several years.
+The objective was to invest into top quality fund managers across the respective investment sectors.
+Until 30 September 2021 a minority part of the assets were invested with new and emerging fund managers.
+The Group did not allocate more than 15 per cent of the net asset value at cost to one single fund manager or 10 per cent to any one investment vehicle.
+Under normal circumstances, no allocation to a fund manager would have been made prior to a visit by the AIFM to the fund manager's business location.
+It included a proper evaluation concerning the fund manager's business structure, its key employees, its track record, its relation with third parties and other relevant aspects.
+The AIFM carried out a monitoring procedure in order to implement the following risk control parameters: (i) changes in a fund manager's structure and organisation; (ii) major deviations from historical returns; (iii) changes in the correlation of the portfolio; (iv) changes in investment styles; and (v) comparisons of fund manager's performance versus that of their underlying investments.

-As of 31 December 2020 and 31 December 2019, the Group's market risk was affected mainly by changes in actual market prices.
+As of 31 December 2021 and 31 December 2020, the Group's market risk was affected mainly by changes in actual market prices.